KasunW-UoM/KasunW-UoM/README.md

 - 👀 I’m interested in COMPUTER NETWORKING and WEB DEVELOPING..
-- 🌱 I’m currently learning nodeJS,VueJS
+- 🌱 I’m currently learning ReactJS,nodeJS, and VueJS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me kasunmadulal@gmail.com